 Does your cat coughing and gagging disturb you?
-When the kitty does these, it becomes agitated; others arch their back, open their jaw wide, and then puke.
+When your cat does these, it becomes agitated; others arch their back, open their jaw wide, and then might vomit or retch.
 The outcome is frequently pretty nasty and painful for your pet.

 Here’s our list of possible causes why your cat keeps coughing and gagging and how you can prevent these from occurring.

 Coughing in cats is a protective reflex meant to rid the respiratory tract of items such as foreign particles, mucus, irritants, and microbes.
 This is driven by an irritation or inflammation in the bronchi or trachea which might be related to various mild to severe conditions.

 Similarly, a cat gagging is reflexively removing irritants from its larynx.
 It is usually confused with retching.
 Now, let’s look at these conditions’ underlying causes:

 The most natural source of cat coughing and gagging is when it is regurgitating a hairball.
 When your cat ingests loose fur while grooming, the outcome is wet and messy clumps of a hairball.
 These are ordinarily wrapped in bile and other stomach fluids.

 While some of the hair will pass, the keratin present in your pet’s fur is inedible.
 This is mainly the reason why the hair is a sodden clump inside your cat’s stomach.

 It only takes a few seconds to regurgitate a hairball.
 So, if your pet is still coughing and gagging on a daily basis then, this may be an indication of a different condition.